The Pulse of K-Entertainment

 What is the Jeonju International Film Festival?

-When was Jeonju International Film Festival founded?
+When was the 2026 Jeonju International Film Festival held?